Deep Vein Thrombosis

 - Dr. Patel may recommend few tests such as

 - CT or MRI scan provide clearer picture of the veins

 The treatment options include conservative and surgical measures:

-- Medications: Your doctor may prescribe anti-coagulants (or blood thinners) that reduce the blood’s ability to clot.
+- Medications: Dr. Patel may prescribe anti-coagulants (or blood thinners) that reduce the blood’s ability to clot.
 The role of these medications is to prevent the clot from getting bigger.
 Thrombolytic (or clot busters) to help break the clots are prescribed only in life threatening conditions.